AB3478/School_District_Analysis/README.md

 ## Resources
 - Data sources: schools_complete.csv, students_complete.csv

-## Analysis of the election determined that:
+## Analysis of the school data determined that:

  ## Challenge Overview
+ - There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data

  ## Challenge Summary
+ - There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced